Updated: Apr 26

 I volunteered at the Ukraine-Poland border for seven days, and will never forget what I saw

 The faces of hundreds of Ukrainian refugees, lined up at the railway station in Lublin, haunt me in my sleep.

-I met them when travelling to Poland to document the events that were unfolding.
-What I saw made it impossible to perform my duties with the impartiality required of me.
+I met them when I traveled to Poland to document the events that were unfolding.
+What I saw made it impossible for me to perform my duties with the impartiality required of me.
 There is no way to remain detached when confronted with so much pain, confusion, suffering, and trauma.